 “We hope that more research in the field will reveal new types of biological control agents that can be used in the fight against resistant plant diseases in agriculture,” Joachim Offenberg says.

-And the idea is not mere utopia: Other researchers have found antibiotics on African ants that are capable of killing MRSA and other multi-resistant bacteria.
+And the idea is not a mere utopia: Other researchers have found antibiotics on African ants that are capable of killing MRSA and other multi-resistant bacteria.

 Reference: “Ants suppressing plant pathogens: a review” by Joachim Offenberg and Christian Damgaard, 11 October 2019, Oikos.